 There's a new world of entertainment waiting for you when you order one of these fine music products from Sierra.
 Order direct now and receive free bonus products as our way of showing our appreciation of your support.

 Free Entertainment Software When You Order From Sierra

-Order either the AdLib or Game Blaster and get either Hoyle's Book of Games or Silpheed.
+Game Blaster and get either get any two games produced Hoyle's Book of Games or by Sierra.
+Silpheed.